How do you define self-care? I define it as soul-care; it’s about choosing more of what makes you feel good on a soul level.

 Think of your daily routines as part of your self-care garden.

 - Elevate your skincare routine.
 Use a daily moisturizer with SPF each morning or try a new overnight face mask.
-(I love this one recommended by Closet and Counter)

 - Enjoy your morning coffee outside on the porch if possible.
 Wake up with coffee and fresh air!

 - Bring fresh plants into your workspace.
 Even a small succulent will do!

 - Spring-clean your to-do list.
 Limit yourself to the 3 most important tasks of the day.